How Can You Use Simple Green in Ultrasonic Cleaner Safely?

 Using Simple Green In Ultrasonic Cleaner: Is It Safe?

-Simple Green Cleaner fluid can be viscous to use as such.
-Therefore, you need to mix the concentrated liquid in water to prepare the right solution that can be used in your ultrasonic cleaning machine.
+Since Simple Green Cleaner fluid is a viscous fluid, you need to mix the concentrated liquid in water (in a 1:2 ratio) to prepare the solution that can be used in your ultrasonic cleaning machine.
+This diluted solution can be used for general cleaning and degreasing of metal parts.

 Although some users claimed that they had used a standard regular Simple Green cleaner safely in their machine without the need for water, I recommend getting it mixed and diluted.